EliKay1414/EliKay1414/README.md

 - 👋 Hi, I’m @EliKay1414
 - 👀 I’m interested in ...in learning new things relating to tech
 - 🌱 I’m currently learning ...
-Django in Python
+Python and Power BI
 - 💞️ I’m looking to collaborate on ...enthusiatic and smart teams hete
 - 📫 How to reach me
 <!---